UBC-MDS/group16/README.md

 This dashboard was created by Cici Du, Melisa Maidana, Paniz Fazlali, Shi Yan Wang (DSCI 532 - Group 16).

 It is licensed under the terms of the MIT license.

+### Attributions

+The [logo](https://thenounproject.com/icon/police-hat-810000/) of this project has been created by Aldric Rodriguez from Noun Project.